JongKI-PARK/OSTEPprac/CHAP13/README.md

 **7. Now run pmap on some of these processes, using various flags (like -X) to reveal many details about the process.
 What do you see?
 How many different entities make up a modern address space, as opposed to our simple conception of code/stack/heap?**

+A :

+<br><br><br>

+**8. Finally, let’s run pmap on your memory-user program, with different amounts of used memory.
+What do you see here?
+Does the output from pmap match your expectations?**

 A : More details are shown by `pmap -x option`.
 See below.
   ```
   $ ps auxw | grep memory-user